Rastafari: Morality, ethics, and gender roles

-Gender roles and sexuality
+Gender roles

-Rastafari promotes what it regards as the restoration of black manhood, believing that men in the African diaspora have been emasculated by Babylon.
-It espouses patriarchal principles, including the idea that women should submit to male leadership.
+Rasta discourse has traditionally presented women as morally weak, susceptible to deception by evil, and impure while menstruating, citing the Book of Leviticus and the writings of Paul the Apostle.
+By contrast, Rastafari often espouses the belief that black men in the African diaspora have been emasculated by Babylon and that their manhood must therefore be restored.
+As a result, Rastafari often affirms patriarchal principles, including the idea that women should submit to male leadership.
 External observers—including scholars such as Cashmore and Edmonds—have claimed that Rastafari accords women an inferior position to men.
-Rastafari women usually accept this subordinate position and regard it as their duty to obey their men; the academic Maureen Rowe suggested that women were willing to join the religion despite its restrictions because they valued the life of structure and discipline it provided.
-Rasta discourse often presents women as morally weak and susceptible to deception by evil, and claims that they are impure while menstruating.
-Rastas legitimise these gender roles by citing Biblical passages, particularly those in the Book of Leviticus and in the writings of Paul the Apostle.
+Cashmore suggests Rastafari women accept this subordinate position and regard it as their duty to obey their men.
+The academic Maureen Rowe suggested that women were willing to join the religion despite its restrictions because they valued the life of structure and discipline it provided.
+Attitudes to women within Rastafari have changed since the 1970s, however, with a growing "womanist" movement, and increasing numbers of women in leadership positions at local and international levels.

 Rasta women usually wear clothing that covers their head and hides their body contours.
-Trousers are usually avoided in favour of long skirts.
+Trousers are usually avoided, with long skirts preferred.
 Women are expected to cover their head while praying, and in some Rasta groups this is expected of them whenever in public.
-Rasta discourse insists this female dress code is necessary to prevent women from attracting men and presents it as an antidote to the sexual objectification of women in Babylon.
-Rasta men are permitted to wear whatever they choose.
+According to traditional Rasta discourse, this dress code is necessary to prevent the sexual objectification of women by men in Babylon.
+Rasta men do not usually have such a dress code.
+Some Rasta women have challenged gender norms by wearing their hair uncovered in public and donning trousers.

 Although men and women took part alongside each other in early Rasta rituals, from the late 1940s and 1950s the Rasta community increasingly encouraged gender segregation for ceremonies.
-This was legitimised with the explanation that women were impure through menstruation and that their presence at the ceremonies would distract male participants.
+This was based on the belief that women's menstruation made them impure and that their presence at the ceremonies would distract male participants.